-Dr. Wikoff is involved in a number of global collaborations to advance the practice of evidence-based toxicology, highlighted by her role as the Vice-Chair of the Science Advisory Council for the Evidence-Based Toxicology Collaboration (EBTC), membership on a National Academy of Sciences committee in the capacity of systematic review, and service as an Associate Editor for Toxicological Sciences in the area of systematic review.
+Dr. Wikoff is involved in a number of global collaborations to advance the practice of evidence-based toxicology, highlighted by her membership on the Board of Trustees and role as the Vice-Chair of the Science Advisory Council for the Evidence-Based Toxicology Collaboration (EBTC), membership on a National Academy of Sciences committee in the capacity of systematic review, co-authorship on the World Health Organization’s systematic review guidance (under development), and service as an Associate Editor for Toxicological Sciences in the area of systematic review.
 She has been an invited speaker and participant at systematic-review workshops hosted by the National Academics of Sciences, the European Food Safety Authority, and the U.S. Environmental Protection Agency.
-Dr. Wikoff is actively involved in efforts to advance methods related to problem formulation, evaluation of data quality (validity), and evidence integration.
-She is also a co-author of the World Health Organization’s systematic review guidance (under development), and she co-taught in a recent Continuing Education course on systematic review for the Society of Toxicology.
+She also co-taught a Continuing Education course on systematic review for the Society of Toxicology, and will participate in an advanced course on systematic review at EUROTOX in 2020.
 Dr. Wikoff has presented on systematic review topics in a variety of scientific forums, including the Toxicology Forum and the Society of Risk Assessment.
-Dr. Wikoff is also an Associate Editor for Toxicological Sciences in the area of systematic review, and in a similar capacity for Regulatory Toxicology and Pharmacology.
+Dr. Wikoff is also an Associate Editor for Regulatory Toxicology and Pharmacology.